-The composition of regulatory capital is different than accounting capital.
+The composition of a bank's regulatory capital is different from a bank's accounting capital.
 The terms and conditions of the main features of capital instruments, especially, eligibility for inclusion in Common Equity Tier-1 (CET1), Additional Tier-1 and Tier-2 have been prepared based on the 'Guidelines on Risk Based Capital Adequacy' and other instruction given by Bangladesh Bank.

-Tier-1 capital of NRBCB consists of Common Equity Tier-1 and Additional Tier-1 capital.
+Tier-1 capital of NRBCB consists of Common Equity Tier-1 capital only.
 Tier-1 capital is also known as going concern capital as it allows a bank to continue its ongoing activities.
 Common Equity Tier 1 (CET1) capital of NRBCB consists of paid up Capital, Statutory reserve, General reserve, Retained earnings and Minority interest in subsidiaries after netting regulatory adjustments applicable on CET1 as mentioned in RBCA guideline.

-Tier-2 capital is also known as Gone-Concern Capital, is the Capital which will absorb losses only in a situation of liquidation of the bank.
-Tier-2 capital of NRBCB comprised of General Provisions and revaluation reserve.
+Tier-2 capital is also known as Gone-Concern Capital, is the Capital which absorb losses only in a situation of liquidation of the bank.
+Tier-2 capital of NRBCB comprised of General Provisions and Subordinated Debt.